Lindsay Stadler, Director of Enrollment and Records Management

 An alternative to withdrawing from courses may be enrollment in Continuous Registration (masters students) or Doctoral Study (doctoral students), whichever is appropriate.
 These types of registrations maintain student status and permit the student to return to coursework in the next semester.
 Students must have completed at least one semester of enrollment in their programs to request Continuous Registration or Doctoral Study.

-All withdrawal actions are subject to all Add/Drop refund schedules and applicable fees.
+All withdrawal transactions are subject to all Add/Drop refund schedules and applicable fees.
 Late change fees and the W (Withdrawn) enrollment notation on the student’s transcript may also apply.

 Enrollment Considerations for International Students

 U.S. Immigration and Customs Enforcement (ICE) requires that all international students on a J-1 or F-1 visa be enrolled full time (8 units minimum) during both fall and spring semesters.
-Before making any enrollment changes, international students should consult the Student Resources - International Student and Scholar Services .
+Before making any enrollment changes, international students should consult the international student coordinator.
 In addition, international students who receive Incomplete (I) grades in courses or who do not receive a grade for a course may be subject to academic probation for immigration purposes.

 Questions regarding ICE requirements under the Student Exchange and Visitor Information Systems (SEVIS) Program should be referred to the international student coordinator.
 Refer to the International Student and Scholar Services section of the Bulletin or to www.cgu.edu/international.

 General Requirements: In order to be considered for acceptance as transfer credit to CGU, coursework must meet all of the following conditions.

 - All transfer credit requests must be accompanied by an official transcript from the institution where the coursework was completed and units earned.